sourcevault/nutzen/readme.md

 - `tap` is an operation specifically made for debugging / side effect.

-- for example, lets say we want to see what values are moving through our chain.
+- for example, lets say we want to see what values are moving through your chain.

 - we could use `cont` from above, but we need to make sure our return values are set correctly.